vahrervert/AntiCheatReloaded/README.md

 AntiCheatReloaded
 =============
-AntiCheatReloaded is a fork of the old 'AntiCheat' project.
-AntiCheat helps server admins easily identify and block malicious users by monitoring and analyzing the behaviour of their players.
+AntiCheatReloaded helps server admins easily identify and block malicious users by monitoring and analyzing the behaviour of their players.
+It is based on one of the oldest anti-cheats in the community, AntiCheat.

-### BTC donations: 1DwUKboRQKrgR9o1oZC4VutkCUwdZStHtk
++ BTC donations: bc1q5qgmzq9e63h7ptf3kneg78uf0mghtwsmvwxt8m
-### LTC donations: LTXzGnVLXmiH5XJch1bKrcZtzQjaF9rd8V
++ LTC donations: LYZLe6AGRQZTey5UHe7CCF3e9HAyQooSmh

-See the [current project plan](https://trello.com/b/zaeCVY0H/anticheatreloaded) on Trello.
++ ETH donations: 0x2a2171fB3600fc67951734c2872E0Ad742741Cf2

 Bug Reporting
 ------------